fooplugins/foogallery/README.md

 **Built For Developers**

-Foo Gallery was designed to be the most developer-friendly gallery plugin available for WordPress.
+FooGallery was designed to be the most developer-friendly gallery plugin available for WordPress.
 It was also built on top of a solid extension framework, which means different functionality is separated out into different areas in the codebase.
 It also means the core plugin is lightweight, but still allowing for the most flexibility.

 **Features**